-The first Batch of the IRIS-T SLM meduim-range air defense system has been delivered to Egypt a few months ago.
+The first Batch of the IRIS-T SLM medium-range air defence system has been delivered to Egypt a few months ago.
 Egypt signed a contract to purchase seven batteries of the IRIS-T SLM and an additional ten IRIS-T SLX Long-range GBAD system batteries were received.

-The Egyptian IRIS-T SL GBAD contract includes 10 IRIS-T SLX Long-range GBAD system, 7 IRIS-T SLM meduim-range GBAD system, and 6 IRIS-T SLS short-range GBAD system.
+The Egyptian IRIS-T SL GBAD contract includes 10 IRIS-T SLX Long-range GBAD systems, 7 IRIS-T SLM medium-range GBAD systems, and 6 IRIS-T SLS short-range GBAD systems.

-In 2019, Germany’s Budestag’s Budget Committee gave its approval for an export credit guarantee for six A-200 vessels, thereby clearing a path for the frigate deal to go ahead.
+In 2019, Germany’s Bundestag’s Budget Committee gave its approval for an export credit guarantee for six A-200 vessels, thereby clearing a path for the frigate deal to go ahead.

 The export credit provides guarantees of up to 2.3 billion euros for the transaction.

-In September 2018 the frigate deal was reportedly signed, but on the deal, it only mentioned a possible order for just two MEKO A-200 frigates for a total of 1 billion Euros.
+In September 2018 the frigate deal was reportedly signed, but the deal only mentioned a possible order for just two MEKO A-200 frigates for a total of 1 billion Euros.

-The A200 frigate will be armed with French-made MBDA VL-MICA after South Africa’s Denel Dynamics’ failure to complete it’s own part of the deal to supply dozens of Umkhonto surface-to-air missile to Egypt,
+The A200 frigate will be armed with French-made MBDA VL-MICA after South Africa’s Denel Dynamics’ failure to complete its own part of the deal to supply dozens of Umkhonto surface-to-air missiles to Egypt,

 Germany earlier sold the nine Lurssen patrol boats under a 130 million euro deal to Egypt after the contract with the original customer, Saudi Arabia, failed to materialize.